top of page

 DeltaEbre_2.HEIC

-Understanding 600 years of trajectories of non-indigenous species (NIS) since their initial arrival and widespread expansion, when the first major translocation of marine species occurred in the XV century due to the exploration voyages across the Atlantic Ocean.
+Understanding 600 years of trajectories of non-indigenous species since their initial arrival and widespread expansion, when the first major translocation of marine species occurred in the XV century due to the exploration voyages across the Atlantic Ocean.
 The NIS data will be integrated with marine biodiversity data and with time-series of pollutants and nutrients.

 antartida pollen trap.jpg